rsc-cis133DA-in-v12/CIS133DA-L6-Project-Template/README.md

    3. Create a main section below the navigation menu and include the following:
       - Add a paragraph and write a brief introduction to the concept of social media to explain what it is to an individual who is new to computers.
       - Add a second-level heading that reads: `Social Media Comparison`.
-      - Add an unordered list that includes the following:
+      - Add an description list that includes the following:
          - The name of the three social media websites you researched during the project prep.
 Each name should link to its respective social media website.
+Be sure to use the appropriate tag for these **terms** within your Description List.
          - Provide a description of each platform and its main usage(/s).
+Be sure to use the appropriate tags for these **definitions** within your Description List.
          - Add an image of the site's logo.
 Change the size of each image to display the same width but will adjust height automatically.
          - Add a caption for each image that displays: `Source: ImageName.FileName`.
 Link the source of the image using the image name and file name as the display text.
 Use an appropriate text-level semantic tag for the caption.
          > **TIP:** See the example image below.